University of Montana Style Guide

 comma See Appendix A.

-Commencement Capitalize this annual UM event and the specific event at other schools: Sentinel High School 's Commencement is on Saturday.
+Commencement Capitalize this annual UM event and the specific event at other schools: UM began holding a Fall Commencement Ceremony in 2018.
+UM will hold its Spring Commencement Ceremonies on Saturday, May 4.
+Hellgate High School's Commencement is on Saturday, June 4.
 Lowercase in other uses: Most schools have commencement exercises in June.

 commit, committed, commitment